(This page printed from UtahRails.net, Copyright 2000-2011 Don Strack)

 Number

 When the SPLA&SL was taken over by Union Pacific subsidiary Los Angeles & Salt Lake in August 1916 it was determined that some of the locomotives carried numbers that were in conflict with Union Pacific system numbers adopted in 1915.
-Accordingly, some engines, principally older 4-4-0's and 4-6-0's, were assigned numbers to fit into the UP scheme.
-Other power continued to run under their old numbers until 1925, when they were also renumbered (the two Shays were an exception and continued to run with their SPLA&SL numbers until retirement).
+As shown above, the locomotives with conflicting road numbers were assigned numbers that fit into the overall Union Pacific numbering pattern.
+Other power continued to run under their old numbers until about 1925, when they were also renumbered.
+The two Shay locomotives were an exception and continued to run with their original SPLA&SL numbers (59 and 61) until retirement.

-All locomotives are assumed to have been relettered from SPLA&SL to LA&SL following the name change in August 1916, but with the original SPLA&SL numbers.
+All locomotives were relettered from SPLA&SL to LA&SL following the name change in August 1916, but with the original SPLA&SL numbers.
 Photos show that "SPLA&SL" on cab sides was replaced with "Salt Lake".

-The change in 1921 is assumed to be mostly a renumbering instead of a relettering.
-Some locomotives in the 1921-1925 time period may not have received their assigned UP System numbers.
+The change in 1921 was a renumbering rather than a relettering, which had already taken place in 1916.
+Some locomotives in the 1921-1925 time period may not have received their assigned UP System numbers prior to their disposition.

 Numerous changes took place in the 1921-1925 time period as Union Pacific exerted more and more control over LA&SL operations, with 1925 being the year that UP consolidated its full control over LA&SL.
 In 1936, LA&SL was formally leased to UP for operation.
 Vacated dates up to and including 1925 are shown to allow for locomotives that may not have received their assigned UP System numbers.